FrostHan/OSU-automapping/README.md

 OSU-automapping is meant to be created to "map" any songs by Artificial Intelligence.
 The audio file will be considered as the input, and a new beatmap will be as output.

-Neural network will be used to help this system learning the existed beatmaps.
+Neural network will be used to help this system learning the existed ranked beatmaps.

 ## Who is Frostofwinter